 Barriers to accessing veterinary care in rural and remote communities include lack of transportation, long distances to vet clinics, low socioeconomic status, and differences in cultural norms with respect to animal husbandry and skills.
 Residents in such communities may experience more frequent human-dog conflicts due to risks associated with zoonotic disease transmission, and physical trauma.
 Spay and neuter clinics are hosted in the community to stabilize the dog population, thus decreasing human-dog conflicts and zoonotic disease transmission.

 All dogs attending clinics are spay/neutered, vaccinated against rabies and other preventable canine diseases, dosed with parasite control, and tattooed for future identification.

 Clinics are hosted between April and October of each year in First Nation communities throughout Saskatchewan.
 Clinics are hosted by the community in either a hall or school gymnasium.
 Community members are encouraged to participate.

 We do not receive any funding for spay/neuter clinics.
 Clinic costs are the responsibility of the community requesting a clinic.

 WHY SPAY AND NEUTER?

-No more unwanted puppies, less animals to feed.
+No more unwanted puppies, less animals to feed and provide for.

 Less packing up of dogs, aggression, getting into fights and chasing livestock.